 |Figure D-2: Estimated annual recruitment of bigeye tuna to the fisheries of the EPO.
 The estimates are scaled so that the estimate of virgin recruitment is equal to 1.0 (dashed horizontal line).
 The solid line shows the maximum likelihood estimates of recruitment, and the shaded area indicates the approximate 95% intervals around those estimates. |

-The most obvious pattern is a period of below-average recruitment prior to 1994, which may be a model artifact caused by the expansion of the floating-object fisheries in 1994.
-Estimates of recruitment before 1993 are more uncertain, as the floating-object fisheries were not catching significant amounts of small bigeye.
-There was a period of above-average annual recruitment in 1994-1998, followed by a period of below-average recruitment in 1999-2000.
-The recruitments were above average from 2001 to 2006, and were particularly high in 2005 and 2006.
-The 2008 and 2010 recruitments were above average, but the recruitment in 2011 appears to have been below average.
-However, this recent estimate is very uncertain and should be regarded with caution, due to the fact that recently-recruited bigeye are represented in only a few length-frequency samples.
+There was a period of above-average annual recruitment during 1994-1998, followed by a period of below-average recruitment in 1999-2000.
+The recruitments were above average from 2001 to 2006, and were particularly strong in 2005.
+More recently, the recruitments were below average during 2007-2009, and have fluctuated around average during 2010-2013.
+The most recent annual recruitment estimate (2014) is estimated to be slightly above average levels.
+However, this estimate is highly uncertain, and should be regarded with caution, due to the fact that recently-recruited bigeye are represented in only a few length-frequency data sets.

 Over the range of spawning biomasses estimated by the base case assessment, the abundance of bigeye recruits appears to be unrelated to the spawning potential of adult females at the time of hatching.